Banks Island, -the westernmost island in the Canadian arctic archipelago.

 The Peregrine Falcon is considered to be the fastest bird in the world.
 For more Peregrine Falcon images, -please see the Peregrine Falcon gallery.

 The amount and different species of wading birds was relative sparse.

 Ruddy Turnstone (sub species “Morinella”) to the left, and nesting Semipalmated Plover (right).

 The Buff-breasted Sandpiper is a special species, they have i.e. lekking behavior as the Ruff.
 The population has been severe reduced where loss and degradation of its spesialized grassland habitat, both on its wintering grounds in South America and along its migration routes, are believed to pose significant threats.

 Baird`s Sandpiper at nesting place.
 For more New images of Waders, -please see the Waders gallery.

 As mentioned earlier in this post this river valley has been used by ancient inuit cultures for thousands of years.
 This caused by the fertile areas with plenty of game along the river valley.
 It is not known which animals that was the main food source for the people at the oldest inhabited period (Pre-Dorset), but for the latter cultures (Thule and the Copper Inuits) it has definitely been the Muskoxen who attracted them to this place.

-A piece of iron that once probably was collected by the Copper inuits from the HMS Investigator in Mercy Bay after it was abandoned there in 1853 (look closely on the top of the rock in the foreground of the photo).
+A piece of iron (8 cm in length) that once probably was collected by the Copper inuits from the HMS Investigator in Mercy Bay after it was abandoned there in 1853 (look closely on the top of the rock in the foreground of the photo).
 For more new images of Archaeological sites, -please see the Archaeological sites gallery.

-We deliberately ended the trip 12 km before the seashore at McClure Strait.
-This to avoid unwanted confrontations with Polar Bear.
+We deliberately ended the trip around 10km before the seashore of McClure Strait.
+This to avoid unwanted confrontations with Polar Bears.